 Isle of Mull

 This large island of Inner Hebridean has many amazing possibilities, whether you are heading to a day trip or staying fortnight.
-Located closely to the west of the mainland, the Isle of Mull is the third-largest and one of the most beautiful island of Scotland and one of the easily accessible islands, and it is connected through three ferries.
+Located closely to the west of the mainland, the Isle of Mull is the third-largest and one of the most beautiful islands of Scotland and one of the easily accessible islands, and it is connected through three ferries.

 Mull is the best Scottish island to spot the rare species of sea eagles or ride a boat offshore to spot dolphins, whales, basking sharks, and other sea animals.